SzymonKatra/SzymonKatra.github.io/HUGOPROJECT/content/en/project/alldatasheetfinder.md

 - /images/project/alldatasheetfinder/screenshot_2.png
 project_type: application
 ---
-AllDataSheetFinder is an utility for finding, downloading and organizing datasheets from alldatasheet.com or own, which originate from other sources.
+AllDataSheetFinder is an utility for finding, downloading and organizing electrical parts datasheets from alldatasheet.com or own, which originate from other sources.

 ## Features: